evliang/leetcode-problem-picker/README.md

 # leetcode-problem-picker

-## Purpose:
+## "Which problem should I do next?"

-This project was a response to my reoccurring question *"Which leetcode problem should I do next?"*
+When a problem is too easy, you're wasting your time.
+Too difficult, and you may soon get discouraged.

-Over time I found that the answer varies, depending on progress, needs, and goals:
+During my leetcode journey, I discovered the answer to "which problems should I do next?" depend on goals and progress.
+I categorized these and gave them names.
-1. **Topic Focus**: Narrow down to 1+ subjects e.g. "only do problems related to graphs or DP".
+1. **Topic Focus**: Narrow down to 1+ subjects e.g. "trees, graphs or DP".
+Intended for learning and retaining.
-2. **Filtered Lists**: Honing in on questions asked by desired companies.
-Applies to lists like Blind's Curated 75.
+2. **Frequently Asked**: Questions from a list, e.g. ones asked by companies or list of Blind's Curated 75.
-3. **Level Up** (WIP): Deduces user's "skill range" for each topic in order to challenge (but not discourage).
+3. **Level Up** (WIP): Deduces user's "skill range" for each topic in order to challenge appropriately.
 4. **Weighted random** (TODO): Weighted towards questions with high like count, greater like/dislike ratio, etc.

 ## Setup: